labeveryday/understanding-buildpacks/README.md

 This is a repo to learn how to use python buildpacks

+Maintaining and building a `Dockerfile` can be a pain.

-Buildpack gives you the ability to not have to worry about building a docker file.
+Buildpacks are here to save the day.
+They give you the ability to not have to worry about building a dockerfile.

 Buildpacks are a standard created by cloudfoundry